rachit4018/Calculator/README.md

 # Calculator
-The program of calculator is made using simple java script.
+This is the simple calulator program that is made using HTML & Java script.